Functional-Bus-Description-Language/Specification/src/glossary.typ

 #block(breakable:false)[
 / generator:
-  The part of a compiler directly responsible for the target code generation based on registerification results.
+  A software, usually a part of a compiler, directly responsible for the access code generation based on the registerification results.
 ]

 #block(breakable:false)[